juanluispaz/ts-sql-query/docs/supported-operations.md

 /**
  * Represents a stringInt or a stringDouble
- */
+ *
-interface StringNumberValueSource extends ComparableValueSource<string|number> {
+ * @deprecated 'stringInt' type is deprecated, define your customInt instead */ interface StringNumberValueSource extends ComparableValueSource<string|number> {
-    asStringInt(): StringNumberValueSource
+    /** @deprecated 'stringInt' type is deprecated, define your customInt instead */ asStringInt(): StringNumberValueSource
-    asStringDouble(): StringNumberValueSource
+    /** @deprecated 'stringDouble' type is deprecated, define your customInt instead */ asStringDouble(): StringNumberValueSource
     asBigint(): BigintValueSource
     abs(): this